 Reggie Miller was the Steph Curry of his era.
 During a time when the league did not put emphasis on the three-point shot as it does now, Miller was the king of the three-pointer.
 No lead was safe so long as Reggie had the ball.
-With a split second, this deadly sniper could send the game into overtime or win the game altogether.
+In a split second, this deadly sniper could send the game into overtime or win the game altogether.

 During Reggie's prime, he was competing with Jordan for supremacy.
 The Pacers were quite good during Reggie's time as they were a perennial playoff team.
 Reggie played together with many notable players such as Chuck Person, Detlef Schrempf, Mark Jackson, Rik Smits, Dale Davis, Antonio Davis, Jermaine O' Neil, Ron Artest, Jalen Rose, Chris Mullin, and Brad Miller.

 The Bulls and Pacers matches during the Miller era were always a treat to watch as a lot of these games were close and there was a genuine rivalry between Jordan and Miller.
-What made this rivalry interesting was that both stars were big time trash talkers.
-You can see both Reggie and Michael jaw jacking the whole game.
+What made this rivalry interesting was that both stars were big-time trash talkers.
+You can see both Reggie and Michael jaw-jacking the whole game.

 The Pacers were a team that was custom built to beat the Chicago Bulls.
-The team boasted an excellent interior presence with the likes of Rik Smits and the Davis brothers as well as the sharp shooting of Chris Mullin, Reggie Miller, and Mark Jackson.
+The team boasted an excellent interior presence with the likes of Rik Smits and the Davis brothers as well as the sharpshooting of Chris Mullin, Reggie Miller, and Mark Jackson.
 This made every Bulls-Pacers game a dogfight.

 One of the more infamous Jordan-Miller encounters happened on February 12, 1993.
-Jordan sucker punched Miller and a shoving match ensued.
+Jordan sucker-punched Miller and a shoving match ensued.
 Miller was thrown out of the game and fined $6000 but Jordan was not given a foul or thrown out.
 Miller was up in arms over this and claimed that there was a double standard in the league as Jordan was their golden boy.

-This led to Jordan being suspended a game versus the New York Knicks and a fine of $10,000.
+This led to Jordan being suspended for a game versus the New York Knicks and a fine of $10,000.
 To quote Rod Thorn, NBA Vice President of Operations, "Michael threw a punch that connected and that's an automatic one-game suspension.
 In looking at tapes, in my mind, Michael was the aggressor in the whole incident."

 The rivalry culminated in an epic seven-game series in the 1998 NBA Playoffs.
-Miller sunk a clutch three-pointer over Jordan to stave of elimination in Indianapolis and bring the series back to Chicago for Game 7.
+Miller sunk a clutch three-pointer over Jordan to stave off elimination in Indianapolis and bring the series back to Chicago for Game 7.
 Jordan retaliated in Game 7 and held Miller scoreless in the 4th quarter.
 He essentially shut down Millertime.

 Larry Bird is one of the greatest players to ever set foot on a basketball court.
 He may not have been the strongest, fastest, or most athletic, but he was one of the smartest.
 A cerebral assassin on the court, Larry would break players on a nightly basis.
 He would tell you exactly what he would do to you and there was nothing you could do to stop him.
 He was a cold-blooded assassin.